BeeCSI-Microbiome/metagenomics_rarefaction/README.md

 ### Data Setup

-__1.__ Ensure that input kraken2 classification output files are organized as desired within `data/`.
+__1.__ Ensure that input kraken2 classification output files are organized as desired within `data/` and that all input files end with `_classification.txt`.

  * More detail about data organization including managing separate pipeline runs found in `data/README.md`.